AARP Eye Center

 You must show an acceptable photo ID such as a Louisiana driver’s license, Louisiana special identification card or U.S. military ID.
 Voters also may show a digital copy of their license using the app LA Wallet.
 Registered voters without an ID can sign an affidavit with information to verify their identity.

-Editor’s note: This guide was updated on Nov.
-10, 2022, with information about voting in Louisiana's general election.
+Editor’s note: This guide was updated on Friday, Nov.
+10, 2023, with more information about voting in Louisiana.
 The guide was first published on Aug.
 5, 2020.

 Also of Interest: